Liburn Aliu: Career

-Liburn Aliu was born on April 10, 1975 in Prishtina.
+Liburn Aliu was born on April 10, 1975, in Prishtina, to activist Ali Aliu.
 He attended primary school in the school "Hasan Prishtina", secondary school in the gymnasium "Xhevdet Doda" in Prishtina and the University of Prishtina, where he graduated from the Faculty of Civil Engineering and Architecture, Department of Architecture.

 Aliu has worked as an architect in high design and construction, and has been involved in the restoration of cultural heritage monuments, where he has overseen the restoration work.

 Liburn Aliu's political activities began in 1994 with the National Movement for the Liberation of Kosovo.